 The Hayward Aqua Rite salt chlorinator is designed to read accurate figures.
 If otherwise, you can reset the Aqua Rite salt system by recalibrating it.

-It is advisable to clean your cell once a month to avoid the accumulation of dirt and scale.
-To do this, use low-pressure water and a product designed for this purpose to clean it.
-This easy maintenance will give better generation performance, and the reading of the salt level will be more accurate.
+It is advisable to clean your cell once a month to avoid accumulating dirt and scale.
+To do this, use low-pressure water and a product designed to clean it.
+This easy maintenance will give better generation performance, and the salt level reading will be more accurate.
 At a minimum, cleaning once a year at closure is recommended.

 However, if the problem of inaccuracy persists after cleaning the cell and recalibrating the system, you have to consider replacing your salt cell.